 After years battling eating disorders and excessive exercise as a result of poor self-esteem and a major lack of confidence in my teens and twenties, I suffered severe knee injuries.
 It wasn’t until I was a few pounds shy of my goal weight, had no cartilage left in my knees and could barely walk, that I was faced with a harsh reality: I almost liked what I saw on the outside, but I wasn’t happy inside.
 At that very moment, I had a personal awakening.
 I looked in the mirror and asked myself why I spent so much time hating my imperfect eyebrows, acne-prone skin, frizzy hair, wide hips, lack of a thigh gap thunder thighs, cellulite, stretch marks, thick knees, big feet, the list went on… I asked myself, was wasting time focusing on the outside, worth being trapped in a mental prison of unhappiness on the inside?

-When I started this blog over 5 years ago, I didn’t set out to make a difference in the way other women saw themselves.
+When I started GIRL WITH CURVES over 6 years ago, I didn’t set out to make a difference in the way other women saw themselves.
 I simply needed a creative outlet, and to be honest I was scared to death of what people would think of me.
 I was so afraid of the judgement I thought I’d receive, when in fact it was my own inner voice, going over all the things I didn’t like about myself.

 Early on, I received messages from women of all ages (and even single fathers with teenage daughters!), saying how inspired they were seeing someone they could relate to on some level- whether it be body type, height, size, race, hair type, eye color, you name it!

 What I realize every single day in connecting with women from all over the world through this blog, is that we all strive to make connections with other people, but we miss the most important one: connecting with ourselves.
 If we can recognize beauty in others, why is it so hard to see beauty in ourselves?